Resolve A Failed Endpoint Check

 Step 3: Open Endpoint Self-Healing Detail

-On the Sentinel tab, inspect:
+On the Sentinel view, inspect:

-- latest execution status
+- latest execution status and completed time

 Look for the newest execution first.
 Older failed executions should not override a newer successful run.

-Step 4: Check Sessions, Knowledge, And Escalations
+Step 4: Check Sessions, Activity, And Knowledge

 Decision points: